geogoesbeepboop/sdd-mcp/commands/create-tasks.md

    - **Value delivery**: Core user path before edge cases and polish
    - **Parallel opportunities**: Identify tasks that can be worked on simultaneously

-4. **Validate task breakdown:**
+4. **Validate task breakdown using loaded context:**
-   - Ensure every acceptance criteria from spec is covered
+   - Ensure every acceptance criteria from spec is covered by specific tasks
-   - Check that technical scope items are addressed
+   - Check that technical scope items are addressed using patterns from loaded technical docs
+   - Verify implementation approach aligns with loaded architecture.md and best-practices.md
-   - Verify no task is too large (should be completable in estimated timeframe)
+   - Confirm no task is too large (should be completable in estimated timeframe)
-   - Confirm dependencies are logical and necessary
+   - Validate dependencies are logical, necessary, and follow architectural patterns
+   - Check that error handling and testing tasks follow loaded best-practices.md patterns

 ### Step 4: Generate Output